ngmoco/daida.js/README.md

 # Daida.js
 ===========

 This is the scheduler library for the NGCore-Server application.
+However it is a very general work queue/scheduler library that can be used on it's own.
+It only requires node.js and a few js modules.

 This scheduler library contains the following primary components.

 * The Scheduler: The broker object for all of the scheduling strategies.
 Accepts tasks via it's schedule() method and depending on it's context (dependency injected strategy etc) it composes a Job object representing the task and schedules it in the particular strategies queue.
 * Scheduling strategies: See below.